rickhull/lager/README.md

 By assigning @lager within initialize, you introduce the instance variable @lager

-Now you have a unified interface for logging at both class and instance layers, e.g.
+Now you have a unified interface for logging at both class and instance layers:

     @lager.info { "So happy right now!" }